This document describes the process of administering a deceased person's estate in Ireland.

 If there is a will and an executor has been appointed, then the executor deals with the estate.
 This means that they make sure that the spouse/civil partner is aware of the right to a legal right share and distributes the estate in accordance with the will and the law.

 In order to get authority to administer the estate a legal document called a Grant of Representation is required of which there are three types.
 If there is a will, then the executor needs to take out probate.
-If there is no will, or, if no executor has been appointed or the appointed person cannot act, an administrator may be appointed and he/she takes out a Letter of Administration (or a Letter of Administration with Will Annexed if there is a will).
+If there is no will, or, if no executor has been appointed or the appointed person cannot act, an administrator may be appointed and they take out a Letter of Administration (or a Letter of Administration with Will Annexed if there is a will).

 The duties of the executor and administrator are broadly the same.
 If the estate is complex, it may be advisable to appoint a solicitor to do the job.
-He/she will be paid out of the estate and will usually charge around 3% of the value of the estate (or less on very large estates).
+They will be paid out of the estate and will usually charge around 3% of the value of the estate (or less on very large estates).
 If matters are fairly straightforward, the executor/administrator may decide to make a personal application.

 Taking out probate basically means having the Probate Office or the appropriate District Probate Registry certify that the will is valid and that all legal, financial and tax matters are in order so that the executor or administrator can be allowed to get on with the job of distributing the estate.